Use Surveys for Technological Feedback

 How to Use Surveys on Technology

 Your technology business faces the same challenges as any other business—but on an accelerated product and service development cycle.
 With rapid prototyping, demanding software release schedules and sprints to market, you need to create channels for quick and ongoing customer feedback so you can ensure you’re delivering what the market desires.

 - Tradeshow or event feedback.
 Want feedback on your product from demo attendees?
 Use a survey to gather opinions on the spot.
 Mobile surveying and polling encourages real-time interactions with your audience.
 Set up a survey on tablets near your demo area to capture audience comments on the fly.
 Use kiosk or multiple-user mode so that, when one person finishes your survey, it automatically resets to the beginning for the next person.

 - Classroom and Teacher.
-Classrooms around the world are one of the places you can see the fast pace of new technology use and adoption.
-A typical education survey could generate feedback on parent involvement, but that might tell the whole story on the tools and technology that might help increase parent engagement.
-For example, ask parents if the digital report card system is easy to use or if update emails are sharing the information they need.
-You can also discover if there is a specific software or mobile app that parents or teachers would like to see in the classroom.
+Classrooms around the world are one of the places where you can see the fast pace of new technology use and adoption.
+A typical education survey could generate feedback on parent involvement, but that might not tell the whole story about the tools and technology that might help increase parent engagement.
+For example, ask parents whether the digital report card system is easy to use or whether update emails are sharing the information they need.
+You can also discover whether there is a specific software or mobile app that parents or teachers would like to see in the classroom.